MichaelHarrisCode/MichaelHarrisCode/README.md

 As a young teenager, I got experience working in a couple computer shops and a computer distributor, where I began to learn the ins and outs of computers, and I got to know and understand them on a physical level.

+## What I want to do
+Ever since I began learning about it, I've begun to love linux.
+Really, I enjoy the idea of a worldwide community working together to improve this project.
+I've always been a fan of community based games, so this really appealed to me.
+When thinking it through, there's no other field in programming that intrigues me more than operating system development.
+Because of this, I'd love to work as a Linux Kernel Developer, once I'm experienced enough.
+Until then, I want to keep building up my skills and knowledge.

 ## What I can do
 - C
 - C++